0

 • LFI checks: load target, width, offset, brake clearance, tyre support, and centre bore before production.

-• Best for: Singapore daily cars, performance cars, EVs, SUVs, and USA/global remote forged wheel orders.
+• Best for: Singapore daily drivers, performance cars, EVs, SUVs, and international forged wheel orders.

 Where to Buy LFISingapore and Global Support